 Tenderloin milanese with salad greens

-Preparing something milanese-style (mee-la-nesa) means dredging thin slices of meat in eggs and seasoned bread crumbs and frying.
+Preparing something Milanese-style (mee-la-nesa) means dredging thin slices of meat in eggs and seasoned bread crumbs and frying.
 Here we up-leveled and used tenderloin.

 Ingredients